d0sboots/PerfectTower/README.md

 ```
 click(if(height.d()/width.d() >= 0.5625, vec(_tallscreen_coords_), vec(_widescreen_coords_)))
 ```
+## AI Benchmarker
+A script/execution suite for timing how long various things take to run.
+Using this is a bit more involved, so it's moved to its own subpage here: [benchmarker](benchmarker).

 ## Finite Infinities v2
 This is a blueprint AI, it goes with the Finite Infinites BP by Xenos.